bytedance/g3/README.md

 ### g3proxy

-A general forward proxy solution, but you can also use it as tcp streaming / transparent proxy / reverse proxy as we have basic support built in.
+A generic forward proxy solution, but you can also use it as tcp streaming / transparent proxy / reverse proxy as we have basic support built in.

 See [g3proxy](g3proxy/README.md) for detailed introduction.